How a Water Softener Works

 The process of regeneration involves flushing out old salt and cleaning the softener’s resin beads.
 If you have an older system, you might have fewer steps to follow.
 This process takes place every few days and usually occurs at night.
 After the resin beads have been saturated with hardness ions, the softener needs to regenerate.
 The process can be initiated by a timer or a meter.

-See also Can Lack of Water Cause Headaches?
+See also Can Drinking Water Lower Blood Sugar?

 A water softener filters incoming hard water through a resin vessel.
 The resin contains thousands of ion exchange resin beads.
 These beads attract the hardness in water and convert it to soft water.
 Consequently, hard water in the home can be softer and easier to clean.
 This process also extends the life of water appliances.
 Depending on the model you choose, it may be worth your while to add a water softener to your home.